How Much Food Is Right for Your Pet?Calculate Now

 The nutrients a complete and balanced dog food should include are:

-• Protein: According to Dr. Lobos, “Protein is critical for metabolism, skin and coat and lean body mass.
-Protein also helps support a healthy immune system,” she says.
+• Protein: According to Dr. Lobos, “Protein is critical for metabolism, skin and coat, and lean body mass.
+Protein also helps support a healthy immune system.”

-• Vitamins & Minerals: “Vitamins are body protectors while minerals are body builders and protectors,” says Dr. Lobos.
+• Vitamins & Minerals: “Vitamins are body protectors, while minerals are body builders and protectors,” says Dr. Lobos.
 “Dogs need 23 essential vitamins and minerals.
 So, you want to look for dog food labels that say they’re complete and balanced.”
-This means vitamins and minerals have been added to meet the dog’s nutritional needs.
+This means the right amount of vitamins and minerals have been added to meet the dog’s nutritional needs.

 • Carbohydrates: The various sources of carbohydrates in your dog’s food provide him with energy.